Top Advice for Athletes From Our Professional Sleep Coaches

 Allow Time to Adjust for Travel

 In most sports, being a professional athlete means a busy travel schedule.
 Immediately going from a long car or plane ride to the field is less than optimal.
-Sleep coaches for athletes recommend arriving at least one day before the competition to acclimatize to the sleeping arrangements and to adequately adjust for jet lag.
+Sleep coaches recommend that athletes arrive at least one day before a competition to acclimatize to the sleeping arrangements and to adequately adjust for jet lag.

-This is why Olympic athletes typically arrive up to a week before their competition.
-COVID restrictions in place for the 2021 Tokyo Olympics limited athletes’ time in the Olympic Village, which presented the challenge of recovering from jet lag more quickly than usual.
+That's why Olympic athletes typically arrive up to a week before their competition.
+COVID restrictions that were in place for the 2021 Tokyo Olympics limited athletes’ time in the Olympic Village, which presented the challenge of recovering from jet lag more quickly than usual.

 Simplify the Sleeping Area

-But, many sleep coaches recommend simply not using mobile devices in bed at all.
+Many sleep coaches, however, recommend simply not using mobile devices in bed at all.
 It’s not just the blue light that can keep the brain active — it’s the emails and Instagram feeds and mobile games that can interfere with getting into a relaxed state.

 Reducing the effect of non-electronic stimuli is important, too.
-This means creating a sleeping environment where one can regulate the temperature and reduce environmental noise.
+This means creating a sleeping environment where you can regulate the temperature and reduce environmental noise.

 Allow for Cool-Down Time